 6.3 Research on Samples 39

 6.4 Standards for Sample Analysis and Reporting 39

 6.5 Further Analysis of Samples 40

 ARTICL E 7 - RESULTS MANAGEMENT 40

 7.1 Responsibility for Conducting Results Management 40

 7.2 Review of Adverse Analytical Findings From Tests Initiated by UIM 40

-7.3 Notification After Review Regarding Adverse Analytical Findings 40
+7.3 Notification After Review Regarding Adverse Analytical Findings

 7.4 Review of Atypical Findings 41

 7.5 Review of Atypical Passport Findings and Adverse Passport Findings 42

 7.6 Review of Whereabouts Failures 42

 7.7 Review of Other Anti-Doping Rule Violations Not Covered by Articles 7.2-7.6 42

 7.8 Identification of Prior Anti-Doping Rule Violations 42

 7.9 Provisional Suspensions 42

 7.10 Resolution Without a hearing 43

 7.11 Notification of Results Management Decisions 44

 7.12 Retirement from Sport 44

 ARTICL E 8 - RIGHT TO A FAIR HEARING 44

 8.2 Decisions 45

 8.3 Single hearing Before CAS 45

 ARTICL E 9 - AUTOMATIC DISQUALIFICATION OF INDIVIDUAL RESULTS 45

 ARTICL E 10 - SANCTIONS ON INDIVIDUALS 45

 10.1 Disqualification of Results in the Event during which an Anti-Doping Rule Violation Occurs 45

-10.2 Ineligibility for Presence, Use or Attempted Use, or Possession of a Prohibited Substance or Prohib oited
+10.2 Ineligibility for Presence, Use or Attempted Use, or Possession of a Prohibited Substance or Prohib itec

-Meth nod 46
+Meth od 46

 10.3 Ineligibility for Other Anti-Doping Rule Violations 46

 10.4 Elimination of the Period of Ineligibility where there is No Fault or Negligence 47

 10.5 Reduction of the Period of Ineligibility based on No Significant Fault or Negligence 47

-10.6 Elimination, Reduction, or Suspension of Period of Ineligibility or other Consequences for Reasons 3
+10.6 Elimination, Reduction, or Suspension of Period of Ineligibility or other Consequences for Reasons

-Othe r than Fault
+Othe r than Fault 48

-10.7
+10.7 Multiple Violations 49

-10.8 the term of the te
+Disqualification of Results in Competitions Subsequent to Sample Collection or Commission of an A

 - ng Rule Violation

 Allocation of CAS Cost Awards and Forfeited Prize Money

 0 Financial Consequences

 1 Commencement of Ineligibility Period

 2 Status During Ineligibility

 10.1 3 Automatic Publication of Sanction 52

 ARTICL E 11 - CONSEQUENCES TO TEAMS 52

 ARTICL E 12 - SANCTIONS AND COSTS ASSESSED AGAINST SPORTING BODIES 53

 ARTICL E 13 APPEALS 53

 13.1 Decisions Subject to Appeal 53

 13.2 Appeals from Decisions Regarding Anti-Doping Rule Violations, Consequences, Provisional

 Suspensions, Recognition of Decisions and Jurisdiction 54

 13.3 Failure to Render a Timely Decision 55

 13.4 Appeals Relating to TUEs

 13.5 Notification of Appeal Decisions

 13.6 Appeal from Decisions Pursuant to Article 12

 13.7 Time for Filing Appeals

 ARTICLE 14 - CONFIDENTIALITY AND REPORTING 56

-14.1 Information Concerning Adverse Analytical Findings, Atypical Findings, and Other Asserted Anti- EG
+14.1 Information Concerning Adverse Analytical Findings, Atypical Findings, and Other Asserted Anti- Doping Rule Violations EG

-Doping Rule Violations
+14.3 Public Disclosure

 14.4 Statistical Reporting

 14.5 Doping Control Information Clearinghouse

-14.6 Data Privacy 58
+14.6 Data Privacy

 ARTICLE 15 - APPLICATION AND RECOGNITION OF DECISIONS 58

 ARTICLE 16 - INCORPORATION OF UIM ANTI-DOPING RULES AND OBLIGATIONS OF NATIONAL

 ASSOCIATIONS 58

 ARTICLE 17 - STATUTE OF LIMITATIONS 59

 ARTICLE 18 - UIM COMPLIANCE REPORTS TO WADA 59

 ARTICLE 19 - EDUCATION 59

 ARTICLE 20 - AMENDMENT AND INTERPRETATION OF ANTI-DOPING RULES 59

 ARTICLE 21 - INTERPRETATION OF THE CODE 60

 ARTICLE 22 - ADDITIONAL ROLES AND RESPONSIBILITIES OF DRIVERS AND OTHER PERSONS 61

 APPENDIX 1 DEFINITIONS 62

 APPENDIX 2 EXAMPLES OF THE APPLICATION OF ARTICLE 10 68

 EXAMPLE 1 68

 EXAMPLE 2 68

 EXAMPLE 3.
 69

 EXAMPLE 4 69

-EXAMPLE 5 70
+EXAMPLE 5.
+70

 EXAMPLE 6 70

 APPENDIX 3 CONSENT FORM 72